oni-engineer/TimeServer/readme.txt

 _____________________________________________________
                        ABOUT
 _____________________________________________________
-TimeServer v1.0 [Golang] by oni-engineer
+TimeServer v1.0 [Golang] by wnderbin

 Info:
 ├─ Description: Simple time web time server in Golang